static-code-generators/mapbots/README.md

 ###bylaws
 * a maintainer may only push to branches they created
-* a maintainer may branch off another maintainer's branch to add features/fixes, and then send a PR to the branch they branched off
+* a maintainer may branch off another maintainer's branch to add features/fixes, and then send a PR to the branch they branched off from